Rockies vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 45 hits with three doubles, 19 home runs and 26 walks.
-He has driven in 45 runs with one stolen base.
+- Alonso has 47 hits with three doubles, 20 home runs, 26 walks and 46 RBI.
+He's also stolen one base.

 Alonso Recent Games